yunqiic/docker-apprtc/README.md

 server_name yourdomain.com www.yourdomain.com;
 ```

-* change `randomcalling` to the url path you want to visit, like https://yourdomain.dom/randomcalling
+* The `randomcalling` is the url path you want to visit, like https://yourdomain.dom/randomcalling
 * There are two `randomcalling` you need to update.

 ```